isabella232/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 Query-Option | Description
 -------------|-------------
 'hw' - Hardware | It will provide the information of Hardware manufacture, Platform type, Product type, Model number, Serial number
+'fw' - Firmware | It will provide the information of Firmware date, Firmware version, Firmware vendor 'guid' - GUID | It will provide the information of GUID of HDDL plug-in card and whether the HDDL plug in card is provisioned or not

 ### Query Commands via Manifest